raspberrypilearning/fart-detector/WORKSHEET.md

 Cyan | 36 | | | Cyan | 46
 White | 37 | | | White | 47

 I have found that some of the text styles do not work.
-But you should be able to put something good together with the others. **Use this power wisely!**
+But you should be able to put something good together with the others.

 A good way to simplify using this is to use python [string formatting](https://docs.python.org/2/library/string.html#string-formatting).
 This is quite a sophisticated way to manipulate strings and has a number of advantages over using the older *%s* method.
 For example:
 ```python